expresspigeon/blog/src/content/kb/integrations/zapier.md

 Below you can find example of how you can easily configure Zap between Salesforce and ExpressPigeon.

-- Open our [Integrations](https://expresspigeon.com/integrations) page and find correct Template, in this case 'Add new Salesforce Leads to an ExpressPigeon contact list'.
+- Open our [Integrations](https://expresspigeon.com/integrations) page and find the correct Template, in this case 'Add new Salesforce Leads to an ExpressPigeon contact list'.
 Click 'Use this Zap' button.

 ![](images/zapier/zap_7.png)

-- New dialog window will open with a brief description of what this Zap will do.
+- A new dialog window will open with a brief description of what this Zap will do.
 Click the 'Create this zap' button.

 ![](images/zapier/zap_8.png)